TorchMD-Net 2.0: Fast Neural Network Potentials for Molecular Simulations

 We also used for one of the molecules a TensorNet 0L model with the same simulation settings to test its stability.
 A root mean square displacement (RMSD) analysis was performed for each trajectory taking the starting conformation as a reference, see Figure \ref{fig:stability-analysis}.
 The results highlight the model's ability to run stable MD simulations, even for the 0L case where the model's receptive field and parameter count are substantially reduced.
-In terms of computational efficiency, for the specific cases in this section, TensorNet 0L achieves a simulation speed of about 70 ns/day, while the 2-layer version runs at approximately 20 ns/day.
-For comparison, considering the same number of particles, i.e. around 40 atoms, GFN2-xTB \cite{grimme2017robust} runs at 0.05 ns/day, while PySCF, using B3LYP/6-31g level of theory, \cite{sun2018pyscf} runs at $3 \cdot 10^{-4}$ ns/day.